NathStevo97/certifications-notes/hashicorp/terraform/02_Working-With-Configurations/16_Dynamic-Blocks.md

 ```

-- This dynamic block will iterativey fill out the contents of the ingress and egress blocks with the content defined in a separate variable as a list.
+- This dynamic block will iteratively fill out the contents of the ingress and egress blocks with the content defined in a separate variable as a list.
 The egress block is filled out in a similar manner.

-- Iterators are optional arguments which set the name of a temprary variable that represents the current element of a more complex value.
+- Iterators are optional arguments which set the name of a temporary variable that represents the current element of a more complex value.
+It's commonly seen in conjunction with the `for_each` operator i.e. `for_each = var.sg_ports` - where `sg_ports` is a list to be iterated over.

 - If omitted, the name of the variable defaults to the dynamic block's label (similar to the egress example above).